aaronicsubstances/scalable-ipc/README.md

 ## Features

-  * Based on UDP for IPC on single host machine, and TCP/TLS for use on the Internet.
+  * Based on UDP and TCP/TLS for IPC on single host machine and the Internet respectively.
   * Enables multiplexing by using application layer session ids.
-  * Eliminates unbounded build up of TCP TIME_WAIT states in HTTP, especially when HTTP connections are not being reused, which is the usual case.
+  * Places upper bound on HTTP/TCP TIME_WAIT state count.
+In contrast when HTTP connections are not being reused (which is the usual case), TIME_WAIT states just keep piling up and hogging ports per TCP design, for time period of MSL value of 1 minute or more.
+  * Exposes configuration parameters such as maximum window size, MTU, idle/ack timeout, and maximum retry attempts on a per application basis, and thus makes the protocol adaptable to a wide range of networking needs.
+In HTTP/TCP such parameters can only be configured globally for all operating system connections.
   * Makes streaming and duplex communication easier at application layer, by providing for idle timeout to be disabled without need for keep-alive packets, and also by leveraging UDP preservation of message boundaries.
-  * Optimized for communications within single host machine.
+  * Optimized for communications within single host machine, e.g. use of UDP eliminates head-of-line blocking issue in TCP.
-  * Extensible for use on the Internet as a TCP alternative by using UDP and allowing for introduction of congestion control, transport security (DTLS), forward error correction, and whatever is possible with custom PDU types and options.
-Also exposes configuration parameters such as maximum window size, idle/ack timeout, and maximum retry attempts on a per application basis to cater for different communication needs.
-In TCP such parameters can only be configured globally for all operating system connections.
+  * Extensible for use on the Internet as a TCP alternative by using UDP and allowing for introduction of congestion control, transport security (e.g. DTLS), forward error correction, and whatever is possible with custom PDU types and options.

 ## Roadmap